FreeRTOS/coreMQTT/MISRA.md

 _Ref 18.2.1_

 - MISRA C-2012 Rule 18.2 states that two pointers may only be subtracted if they point to elements of the same array.
-In this library, array of vectors and bytes are used to process data.
+In this library, array of bytes are used to process data.
 Functions which fill the arrays with data update an index to an offset.
   To know the amount of data added to the array, the beginning address of the array has to be subtracted from the index.
 It is manually verified that the index will always be within bounds of the array.
 However, Coverity is flagging this as a deviation.
 Thus, we